 Post by Joanna on Oct 20, 2016 18:07:39 GMT -5

-Join us this Saturday, October 19th, for the 11th annual spook-tacular Ghostport festival in downtown Bucksport, Maine, which will include the Lil’ Goblins Parade, down Main Street to Jonathan Buck’s Race to the Grave.
+Join us Saturday, October 21, for the 13th annual spook-tacular Ghostport festival in downtown Bucksport, Maine, which will include the Lil’ Goblins Parade, down Main Street to Jonathan Buck’s Race to the Grave.

 Whether it’s the spooky or the sweet that you seek, Ghostport is the place for fall fun.
 Show off your creative skills in the carved pumpkin contest or skip the carving altogether and launch your pumpkin into the Penobscot using our trebuchet.
 After the sun sets, scare yourself silly at Fort Knox and then take our shuttle back to the waterfront to enjoy music, food and fireworks.
 Cap it all off with a late night horror film on the big screen!
 A Wickedly Fun Filled day!